I've gotten quite a few emails lately asking what to do about a hot crock, or a slow cooker that cooks too quickly, and burns or dries out food.

 But, hopefully this will help, just a bit.

 1) Make sure you are using the right size cooker.
 A slow cooker needs to be quite full in order to heat evenly and cook properly.
-I have used pretty much all of the different types of cookers on the market, and have now collected quite a few (as of 5/2013: I have 14 in the house!!).
+I have used pretty much all of the different types of cookers on the market, and have now collected quite a few -- (I now have 14! in the house!)

 I realize that storage space is at a premium, but consider getting a smaller slow cooker if you find that you aren't filling your crock at LEAST 2/3 of the way full each time you use it.